 - New transfer options and improvements - You can now submit a loan to buy offer, while the AI make use of player swaps and contract renewals more often

 There's also set to various other minor improvements, including broadcast improvements, more realistic retirements and an indicator of how strict negotiations might be.

-VOLTA was added to FIFA for the first time last year, offering a slice of the classic FIFA Street experience from within the main game.
-There'll be a greater focus on multiplayer this year, with VOLTA SQUADS allowing four players to join forces as a street football squad.
+VOLTA was added to FIFA for the first time in 2019, offering a slice of the classic FIFA Street experience from within the main game.
+There's a greater focus on multiplayer this year, with VOLTA SQUADS allowing four players to join forces as a street football squad.

-VOLTA will also offer five new locations: Sydney, Paris, Dubai, São Paulo, and Milan.
+VOLTA also offers five new locations: Sydney, Paris, Dubai, São Paulo, and Milan.